10 What Makes Good Software?

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

 As we set off on our journey to develop software, it makes sense to take some time to consider what makes good software.
-That is, what are the characteristics that differentiate good software from bad software?
-The answer to this question will vary based on how you are connected to the software.
+What are the characteristics that differentiate good software from bad software?
+The answer to this question will vary based on context and experience.
 A user will likely have a very different list of things that they believe make good software than a developer might have.
-While a user might be interested in ease of use, a developer might be concerned with the ability to easily modify code.
+While a user might be interested in ease of use, a developer might be concerned with the ability to modify code.
 Further still, a client might be focused only on staying within budget.

 What Makes Good Software?